acacereswright/acacereswright.github.io/work.md

 ---

 #### Teaching Assistant, University at Buffalo.
 August 2025 - Present

+##### January 2026 - Present

+Currently, I am developing and delivering the first ever offering of *Introduction to Computational Expression* alongside its professor.
+This course is one of the first to be offered in the University at Buffalo's Department of Artificial Intelligence and Society.
+Along with traditional teaching assistant duties such as holding office hours and grading, I am helping develop infrastructure to scale the course to a larger number of students in future semesters.

+##### August 2025 - December 2025

 I am working as a teaching assistant in the Department of Computer Science and Engineering, specifically for CSE 421/521: Operating Systems.
 My duties including holding weekly office hours, grading exams and assignments, and helping students through two projects designed to teach some operating system fundamentals.